Web security in Barracuda is built from three related components:

 }

-The authorizer is called after the user is authenticated from HttpDir, HttpResRdr, WebDAV, etc. We explained how this works in How the Authenticators are Used above.
-The authorize method should either deny or accept the request by returning FALSE or TRUE to the caller.
+The authorizer is called after the user is authenticated by HttpDir, HttpResRdr, WebDAV, or another protected directory object.
+The authorize method accepts or denies the request by returning TRUE or FALSE.

 The user argument is the current user.
 You can use this argument when checking if the current user is authorized to perform the requested operation.

-The path argument is the relative path from the Authenticate directory node in the virtual file system.
-For example, assume that a HttpResRdr is installed at location /MyResourceReader with an authentication class and the user requests the path /MyResourceReader/MyDir.
-The path argument will then be MyDir.
+The path argument is the relative path from the protected directory node in the Virtual File System.
+For example, assume that an HttpResRdr is installed at /MyResourceReader with an authenticator, and the user requests /MyResourceReader/MyDir.
+The path argument passed to the authorizer is then MyDir.

-The request object is useful when designing a system where the user's privilege level depends on which HTTP method is being used.
-Say GET is used for reading and PUT is used for writing; a AuthorizerIntf could then restrict the use of PUT to only one user.
+The HTTP method argument is useful when a user's privilege level depends on the requested operation.
+For example, if GET is used for reading and PUT is used for writing, an AuthorizerIntf implementation can allow many users to read while restricting PUT to selected users.

 Please see the security example for more information on how to implement an authorizer.

-Barracuda comes with support for tracking unsuccessful and successful login attempts.
-The LoginTracker class requires that you write some support code.
+Barracuda includes support for tracking unsuccessful and successful login attempts.
+The LoginTracker class requires some application support code.

-You also need the LoginTracker if you would like to add session attributes or change any of the settings in the session as soon as a user logins.
+You also need LoginTracker if you want to add session attributes or change session settings immediately after a user logs in.

 The following diagram shows the authenticator classes and how they relate to each other.